-Chapter Quizzes (30%)
+Quizzes (30%)

-During the semester you will take fifteen quizzes, one per unit.
-Each quiz tests your reading comprehension and understanding of the unit material.
-A single quiz consists of 20 multiple-choice, matching, or true/false questions worth one point each.
-You are granted two attempts per quiz and have 40 minutes to complete each attempt.
+One quiz per chapter.
+Chapter quizzes assess how well you understand the unit material after engaging the reading, lecture, discussion, and other activities.
+Each quiz consists of approximately 20 multiple-choice, matching, or true/false questions worth one point each.
+You have 40 minutes to attempt each quiz and are granted two attempts per quiz.
 Canvas keeps the score of your most recent attempt.
-Each quiz opens (becomes available to take) on the Saturday before it is scheduled to be discussed in class.
-You must make your two attempts by the following Saturday (the due date).
-See the semester schedule below for due dates.
+Each chapter quiz opens (becomes available to take) on the Saturday before it is scheduled to be discussed in class and remains open until the end of the semester, but you must make at least one attempt before Canvas lets you move to the next module.